A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access: Results

-Our multi-stage learning algorithm consists of a set of tunable parameters.
-The parameter $\eta$ is set to $0.2$ and it corresponds to the fraction of times channel is selected at random instead of performing the hill climbing algorithm.
+The parameter $\eta$, which corresponds to the fraction of times channel is selected at random instead of performing the hill climbing algorithm, is set to $0.2$.
 This is done to ensure that all the channels are sampled enough while building the value table. $\kappa$, set to $0.5$, denotes the rate at which the value table is built, i.e., the weight given to a newly observed sample in comparison with the previously maintained estimate for the value of the device-channel pairing, as specified in Algorithm \ref{alg:hub_channel}.
-The parameters for SPSA determine the convergence of the gradient descent algorithm and their significance is mentioned in Section \ref{subsec:spsa}; they are set as $a = 5, \alpha = 0.2, v = 0.1$ and $\gamma = 0.4$ for all the simulations. $T_{int}$, the threshold for collision on each channel as seen by the SU, can be chosen based on a variety of factors such as the nature of primary traffic, the reliability and latency requirements of the SUs, etc. In our formulation, we choose $T_{int}$ to be $0.1$.
+The parameters for Algorithm \ref{alg:adaptive_exploration} determine the convergence of the descent algorithm; they are set as $a = 5, \alpha = 0.2, v = 0.1, \epsilon_0 = 1.0$ and $\gamma = 0.4$ for all the simulations. $T_{int}$, the threshold for collision on each channel as seen by the SU, can be chosen based on a variety of factors such as the nature of primary traffic, the reliability and latency requirements of the SUs, etc.

-As mentioned in Section \ref{sec:intro}, works like \cite{besson2018multi,ejaz2018multiband,zhu2016multi} do not exploit the distribution of the primary traffic to skip sensing.
-Therefore, we compare the proposed algorithm with the following \begin{enumerate}

-\item Traditional - Here, the channel is sensed every frame before the data is transmitted.
-This setting also makes use of the channel selection algorithm given in Algorithm \ref{alg:hub_channel}. \item Genie - This method represents a channel skipping method which has perfect knowledge of exact ON and OFF times once a channel is chosen for transmission by the channel selection algorithm given in Algorithm \ref{alg:hub_channel}. \item Raj2018 - The two-stage algorithm presented in \cite{raj2018spectrum} is to address the case of a single cognitive user.
-However, the second stage, i.e., the parametric Bayesian learning to estimate the residual OFF time can be employed in our setting in place of Algorithm \ref{alg:hub_residual}.
-Note that the channel selection framework is still according to Algorithm \ref{alg:hub_channel}. \end{enumerate}